Once the application has been submitted

 Individual Artist Fellowship application packets are sent to out of state adjudicators.
 Packets include copies of all applications, work samples, and information on scoring.
 Staff will provide an orientation session for adjudicators to answer any questions about the process and funding policies.
 Adjudicators will return results to the Commission by a specified date with their recommendations and comments.
 As the major evaluation criterion for this category is artistic excellence, applicants are encouraged to send in their highest quality work samples as directed by the guidelines.
 All fellowship recommendations are presented to Commission members for final approval.
 All fellowship applicants will be notified of the results on, or around, June 1 via email.

-Rolling Grants: Rolling Grants such as Arts Access Mini-Grant, Arts Education Mini-Grant, Special Opportunities, and Student Ticket Subsidy grants are reviewed and rated on a first-come, first served basis, according to evaluation criteria by Commission program staff.
+Rolling Grants: Rolling Grants such as Arts Access Mini-Grant, Arts Education Mini-Grant, Arts Education Teacher Incentive, Special Opportunities, and Student Ticket Subsidy grants are reviewed and rated on a first-come, first served basis, according to evaluation criteria by Commission program staff.
 Following staff funding recommendations, the Executive Director or Associate Director for Grants approves the award.

 Title VI certification review for Rolling Grant applicants: